ngs-doo/dsl-client-php/README.md

 All unit tests are located in the tests/unit folder.

+##

+apigen --source NGS/ --destination ../docs/NGS22

 ## Documentation

-List of PHP documentation resources:
+List of documentation resources:

+- [API docs][9]
 - [Try it online][8]
 - [Introduction][2]
 - [Setup guide][3]